Islam in India: Sunni

 The majority of Indian Sunnis follow the Barelvi movement which was founded in 1904 by Ahmed Razi Khan of Bareilly in defense of traditional Islam as understood and practised in South Asia and in reaction to the revivalist attempts of the Deobandi movement.
 In the 19th century the Deobandi, a revivalist movement in Sunni Islam was established in India.
 It is named after Deoband a small town northeast of Delhi, where the original madrasa or seminary of the movement was founded.
 From its early days this movement has been influenced by Wahhabism.

 In the coastal Konkan region of Maharashtra, the local Konkani Muslims follow the Shafi'i school of Sunni Islamic jurisprudence.

 Shia

 Shia Muslims are a large minority among India's Muslims forming about 13% of the total Muslim population.
 However, there has been no particular census conducted in India regarding sects, but Indian sources like Times of India and Daily News and Analysis reported Indian Shia population in mid 2005–2006 to be up to 25% of the entire Muslim population of India which accounts them in numbers between 40,000,000 to 50,000,000 of 157,000,000 Indian Muslim population.
-However, as per an estimation of one reputed Shia NGO Alimaan Trust, India's Shia population in early 2000 was around 30 million with Sayyids comprising just a tenth of the Shia population.
+However, as per an estimation of one reputed Shia NGO Alimaan Trust, India's Shia population in early 2000 was about 30 million with Sayyids comprising just a tenth of the Shia population.
 According to some national and international sources Indian Shia population is the world's second-largest after Iran.